WINTER IN ST. MORITZ AND ENGADINE VALLEY – TRAVEL GUIDE

 Another popular mountain excursion is the Muottas Muragl at 2455 meters above sea level.

-It is a location on the southern slopes of the Blais da Muottas, a summit at the western end of the range descending from Piz Vadret.
+It is located on the southern slopes of the Blais da Muottas, a summit at the western end of the range descending from Piz Vadret.

 It is a beautiful and shortish ride up in a funicular, and from the top, you have wonderful views of the Engadin Valley – between the towns of Samedan, St. Moritz, and Pontresina.